camillehalley/proctor/README.md

 ## Instructions to run
 See existing instructions below for initial setup.
 Run `npm install recharts` to ensure Recharts is installed.
 For an example of a branched survey, you can take the new Tools Feedback Survey.
 The existing surveys should behave as they did previously.
+You can also add and update question roles in the question editor under View.

 ## Approach Overview
 Questions now include an array of string enum values representing the roles to which they apply.
 If no roles are defined for a question, we treat it as applicable to all roles.